mattmuench/openshift-virt-pocs/udn/udn-user-yaml/udn-namespaced-yaml.md

 ## 3. Create the UDN

 One must create a network resource to consume it with VMs (and pods).
 Layer 2 UDNs assign an IP address from a range specified automatically for the VMs.
-TO retain the IP address of the VM throughout the lifecycle pf the VM, the `ipam.lifecycle` setting should be set to `persistent`.
+To retain the IP address of the VM throughout the lifecycle pf the VM, the `ipam.lifecycle` setting should be set to `persistent`.
 Without this setting, the IP address could be reassigned to any other pod or VM upon restart or during live migration to another node.

 **Note:** Up to OpenShift version 4.19, the local network resource must be created upfront.
 Later versions of OpenShift might allow an on-the-fly creation of the network resource at the time of a VM creation.

 A VM would need to use DHCP to configure the network interface in order to be able to use the layer 2 network properly.
 Those assigned IP addresses will be retained automatically when configured.

-Create a file for the UDN configuration, like here in the file `nad-namespaced-udn.yaml`:
+Create a file for the UDN configuration, like here in the file `udn-namespaced-udn.yaml`:

 ```
-!!!include(nad-namespaced-udn.yaml)!!!
+!!!include(udn-namespaced-udn.yaml)!!!
 ```

 Create the new udn resource.

 ```
-oc create -f nad-namespaced-udn.yaml
+oc create -f udn-namespaced-udn.yaml
 ```

 Check the resource is being created.